 About Squash Source

-You can learn a little more about Squash Source at that link, but basically this is a squash gear website run by one person (that’s me!) in his spare time.
+This is a squash gear website that I run in my spare time.
 My mission here is to build a side business around helping people learn about squash equipment and find the gear that suits them best.
+You can learn more about Squash Source here.

 Squash Source does not sell squash equipment, but instead links to online squash stores where you can buy equipment.
 The good thing about this setup is I can post gear from all around the world, without having to keep products in stock.